vorcigernix/engineeringroles/makers/principal_product_architect.md

 * The ability and proven desire to collaborate and communicate across teams to drive technical projects to completion
 * The ability to follow several engineering projects across the company and get involved with teams to facilitate delivering results
 * A deep understanding and interest in turning business and product strategy into technical strategy, roadmap, and goals across all Product teams
-* A strong desire to lead architecture for a high quality Meetup Product that delivers a world-class experience to Meetup members
+* A strong desire to lead architecture for a high quality Socialbakers Product that delivers a world-class experience to Socialbakers members

 ### Is expected to
 ### Technical